elabftw/elabftw/doc/DOCUMENTATION.md

 * lock the experiment
 * tags
 * join any type of file
+* attached mol files will display the molecule in the thumbnail
 * link with database items
+* molecule drawer (optional)

 ### database
 * import from spreadsheet files